Ravendwyr/tpp-scripts/README.md

 ## tpp-getusers.js

-Originally designed as a moderation aid, this script uses [tmi.js](https://www.npmjs.com/package/tmi.js) and [node-twitch](https://www.npmjs.com/package/node-twitch) to query the Twitch API to download and save the userdata and profile pictures of ~~almost~~ everyone in the chosen channel's chat room.
+Originally designed as a moderation aid, this script uses [tmi.js](https://www.npmjs.com/package/tmi.js) to query the Twitch API to download and save the userdata and profile pictures of ~~almost~~ everyone in the chosen channel's chat room.

 User data is saved to `user_data/<username>.json` while their profile pictures are saved to `user_avatars/<username>-<filehash>.png`.
 Saving user data is disabled by default but can be easily enabled by removing the comment blocks surrounding the code.